syanix/SupplyChainSystem/GITHUB_WORKFLOW_CHANGES.md

 We've also added monorepo-specific configuration in `vercel.json`:

-- Custom build command that focuses only on the web app
+- Custom build command that focuses only on the web app and removes Husky prepare scripts
-- Custom install command that focuses only on the web app
+- Custom install command that focuses only on the web app and removes Husky prepare scripts
 - Ignore command to only trigger builds when the web app changes
 - Custom output directory pointing to the web app's `.next` directory
 - Rewrites to properly handle the monorepo structure

+Additionally, we've added `.npmrc` files in both the root directory and the web app directory to disable scripts during npm install, which prevents Husky from trying to install git hooks.

-By focusing only on the web app during deployment, we ensure that Vercel doesn't attempt to build the API or other parts of the monorepo that aren't relevant to the web deployment.
+By focusing only on the web app during deployment and ensuring Husky doesn't cause issues, we ensure that Vercel doesn't attempt to build the API or other parts of the monorepo that aren't relevant to the web deployment.

 ## Benefits of These Changes